httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 1. If the client is configured to use a proxy for the connection, ignore the frame and stop processing.
 2. If the connection is not running under TLS, does not present Server Name Indication (SNI) {{!RFC6006}}, or the connection does not otherwise meet the requirements set by standards or the client implementation, ignore the frame and stop processing.
 3. If the frame occurs upon any stream except stream 0, ignore the frame and stop processing.
+4. If any of the flags 0x1, 0x2, 0x4 or 0x8 are set, ignore the frame and stop processing.
-4. For each Origin field `origin_raw` in the frame payload:
+5. For each Origin field `origin_raw` in the frame payload:
    1. Parse `origin_raw` as an ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) and let the result be `parsed_origin`.
 If parsing fails, skip to the next `origin_raw`.
    2. If the `scheme` of `parsed_origin` is not "https", skip to the next `origin_raw`.
    3. If the `host` of `parsed_origin` does not match a `subjectAltName` in the connection's presented certificate (using the wildcard rules defined in {{!RFC2818}}, Section 3.1), skip to the next `origin_raw`.